CLI sync for GitLab, GitHub, Codeberg

 origin https://codeberg.org/username/repository_name.git (push)

-Now you can just use git push and it will push on all remote.
+Now you can simply use git push, and it will push changes to all remotes.

 # Last updated on .